Answered By: Clara Tran

 There tends to be an identifiable naming convention for peer-reviewed journals; many peer-reviewed journals utilize in their titles the words: 'Journal', 'Review', 'Studies', 'Quarterly', 'Annals', 'Research'.
 However, this is not a strict rule, and there are peer-reviewed journals that do not follow the naming convention.

-Peer-reviewed journals appear in multiple formats, including: print only, online only, print and online, and open access.
+Peer-reviewed journals appear in multiple formats, including: print only, online only, and print and online.
+Many are open access, but most require a subscription for access.

-For additional information about peer-reviewed, please view this What's Peer Review? libguide.
+For additional information about peer-review, please view this What's Peer Review? libguide.
 If you need any research assistance, feel free to contact us at Ask A Librarian.

 Contact Us!